zarpafantasma/corpus_rythmos/README.md

 ## Core Claim

+RTM acknowledges that power-law scaling is a well-documented phenomenon in statistical mechanics, allometry, and network theory.
+However, while mainstream science typically treats these scaling exponents merely as descriptions of geometric constraints or anomalous diffusion occurring against an absolute background clock, RTM posits that $\alpha$ is the fundamental, substrate-independent metric of time itself.
+The framework does not just describe scaling; it treats it as a relational ontology.

 | α Range | Transport Class | Examples |
 |---------|-----------------|----------|
 | α ≈ 0.5 | Diffusive | Molecular diffusion, random walks |